Scottish Championship ins and outs - January 2018

 In: Luca Gasparotto, defender (Falkirk); Conor Brennan, goalkeeper (Ballymena United).
 Loan: Frank Ross, midfielder (Aberdeen).

-Out: Cameron Hayes, defender.
+Out: Darren Barr, defender (Stirling Albion); Connor McManus, midfielder (East Fife); Cameron Hayes, defender.
 Loan ended: Ross Doohan, goalkeeper (Celtic).
-Loan: Ben Armour, forward (Annan Athletic).
+Loan: Ben Armour, forward (Annan Athletic); Scott Miller, forward (Troon).

 Inverness Caledonian Thistle